37 Digital Marketing KPIs [Complete Guide]

 How to measure: Use different SEO software or tools, such as SEMrush.

 How to improve: Create quality content and include the variations of the same keyword on your website.
 Link to other relevant pages on your web page to build an entire network of interlinked content.

 24. Rank increase of target keywords

-How to measure: All SEO tools give weekly and monthly reports on you keyword rankings.
+How to measure: All SEO tools give weekly and monthly reports on your keyword rankings.

-How to improve: Reasearch your competitors’ best-ranking keywords to get new ideas for your SEO strategy.
+How to improve: Research your competitors’ best-ranking keywords to get new ideas for your SEO strategy.
 Find ways to get new inbound links from websites with high page authority.

 25. Conversion rate per keyword

-How to measure: This one’s a little tricky.
-Use your CRM tool to track customers with organic lead source and use the landing page data to see how a customer first found out about your site.
+How to measure: Use your CRM tool to track customers with organic lead source and use the landing page data to see how a customer-first found out about your site.
 To be able to do this, you need to connect your marketing and CRM tools with Google Analytics.